iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 ;<video ref={videoRef} />
 ```

-Next, for each class we add a button to the UI to capture data.
+Next, for each class, we add a button to the UI to capture data.
 Once the user clicks this button, I call the `gatherDataForClass` function:

 ```jsx
 const [capturedImages, setCapturedImages] = useState({})